Humanities

 What are the humanities?

 The humanities examine the human experience in the past, present and future in order to create a more just world.
-The division of humanities at Arizona State University includes English, film and media studies, history, philosophy, religious studies, languages, cultures and the intersection of cultures, technology and environment.
+At Arizona State University, the humanities division brings together the Department of English, the School of Historical, Philosophical and Religious Studies and the School of International Letters and Cultures to explore language, culture, history, philosophy, religion, film and media, and the intersection of people, technology and society.

 Can I get a job with a humanities degree?